11- Highway Driving

 - Check for on-ramp speed signs.

-- At the entrance area, make quick glances at the highway, scanning for vehicles and entry gaps.
+- Before the entrance area, make quick glances at the highway, scanning for vehicles and entry gaps.

 - Signal to show intent to enter the highway and adjust speed to match the traffic flow.